Skip to main content

 JavaScript Breakdown:

-Handle errors at two levels: HTTP errors (wrong API key, bad request) are caught before streaming starts via response.ok.
-Stream errors (agent can't complete the task) are detected by watching for event: error messages in the stream itself.
-This two-level approach ensures you catch failures whether they happen during connection or during task execution.
+The SDK provides typed error classes for different failure scenarios.
+AuthenticationError is thrown for invalid API keys, and InternalServerError for server-side issues.
+Stream-level errors (agent can't complete the task) are detected by watching for event.event === 'error' in the stream.
+This approach ensures you catch failures whether they happen during connection or during task execution.

 Python Breakdown: